- Related Symptoms

 - If you suffer from motion sickness, avoid activities that require intense focus while traveling.
 This can include reading a book or any stuff on digital screens (such as smartphones).

-- A medication known as promethazine if taken at least half an hour before the start of your journey can help prevent motion sickness-associated nausea.
+- A drug known as promethazine if taken at least half an hour before the start of your journey can help prevent motion sickness-associated nausea.
 Because it is available only on a doctor’s prescription, ask your doctor if you can take it.

 What causes nausea for no reason?